redld16/sigma-webdev-course/README.md

 # sigma webdev course
- In this coourse i learn how to become a webdevloper (:
+ In this coourse i learn how to become a Web Developer (: